 This is what I see when I run.
 Do I want to see this when I run?
 Not really.

 I want to see this when I run!

 Running alone in nature: the excuses

 I think it’s so important for us, as parents and individuals, that we go out in nature too.
 Not only is it great for clearing our mind and moving our body, but we’re also modelling healthy practices and enjoyment in nature for our children.

 Excuses have always held me back.
 They start before I even put my shoes on.

 - I don’t have enough time because I work, blog and take care of the kids

 - I can’t exercise with the kids around

 Thankfully I’ve pushed through those excuses.
 I get up at 5am when the kids are asleep, I run on my treadmill and am a lot less tired because I’m healthier.

-After four months of running on the treadmill though, I’m bored.
+I’m bored though.
 I looked out at the bush walk behind my house and knew that’s where I’d prefer to be.
 I want to spend at least one day a week running outside, in nature.